Skip to main content

 βš™οΈ Project Setup

-1. Create the Supastash Config
+1. Configure Supastash

-Setup early in your app β€” e.g., lib/supastash.ts
+Set this up early β€” e.g., lib/supastash.ts

 import { configureSupastash, defineLocalSchema } from "supastash";